Dünyayı Kurtaran Adam: Sequel

+Alternate sequel
-Çetin Inanç has proposed his own ideas for a much grander sequel.

-Involving the creation of "zombie ninja space warriors," and the abduction of the Turkish and American presidents by aliens, and a journey to a planet that is on the other side of a black hole.

-It's all for a story that, according to Çetin İnanç, pits God against the Devil in an epic war for Earth.
+Çetin İnanç proposed his own ideas for a much grander sequel, involving the creation of "zombie ninja space warriors," and the abduction of the Turkish and American presidents by aliens, and a journey to a planet that is on the other side of a black hole.
+According to İnanç, it "pits God against the Devil in an epic war for Earth."

 Revivals

 Foleyvision, an Austin, Texas-based comedy troupe who showed films replacing the original soundtrack with new dialogue, music, and sound-effects live in the theatre, used Dünyayı Kurtaran Adam as one of their performances in 2004, providing what troupe leader Buzz Moran said was "the first English translation of this film ever in the world."
 During the introduction to the show, Moran stated that the translator had told them that "It doesn't make any more sense in Turkish."

 Filmusik, a Portland, Oregon-based collaborative performance group, similarly screened Turkish Star Wars with live voiceovers, music, and sound effects in late 2012.